Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Building L2-Bench

 \subsubsection{Scoring pipeline}

 We do not want to underestimate what models can do, but instead elicit their best response, and therefore every task has a system prompt to capture the implicit context a practitioner with expertise in the underlying competency may have to perform the task, without revealing task scoring rubrics.
-We design system prompts using best practices in capability elicitation \cite{ukaisi2024elicitation} pairing each task with its own unique prompt template of: (1) role establishment, (2) domain expertise, (3) contextual framing (based on the “task variables”), and (4) optional chain-of-thought reasoning.
-We recognise that optimal elicitation techniques vary across models, but we accept this trade-off vs unelicited prompts that may underestimate capability or even favor certain models over others due to inherent prompt biases \cite{abbas2025developingmaintainingopensourcerepository}.
+We design system prompts using best practices in capability elicitation \cite{ukaisi2024elicitation} pairing each task with its own unique prompt template of: